simplemindedbot/simplemindedbot/content/pages/privacy.md

 +++
 title = "Privacy Policy"
-description = "Welcome to Simpleminded Robot.
+description = "Welcome to SimplemindedBot.
 We deeply value your privacy and are committed to protecting any personal information you share with us." path = "privacy" template = "pages.html" date = "2024-10-16T20:00:00-04:00"